On Tuesday, September 21st 2021 people all over China will be celebrating Mid-Autumn Festival!

-Mid-Autumn Festival is often called the Mooncake Festival for a traditional baked delicacy exchanged among family and friends.
+Mid-Autumn Festival is also often called the Mooncake Festival for a traditional baked delicacy exchanged among family and friends.

 Mooncakes typically have round shape which symbolize unity and completeness.
 They come with difference sizes from very tiny to very massive ones (from 10 to 20 cm in diameter and 4-6 cm thick).

 Mooncakes are usually kept in traditional Chinese boxes so that they can look beautiful as a gift.